 Shoulder injuries are very common when various shoulder exercises are performed with incorrect form.
-Most common shoulder injury is an impingement syndrome.
+The most common shoulder injury is an impingement syndrome.
 This injury is an inflammation of the rotator cuff or bicep tendon that is caused by improper technique used during overhead lifting exercises such as bench press and shoulder press.
 You can also get strain and sprain of ligaments, tendons, and muscles that control the shoulder joint.

 Lower Back Injuries caused by Weight Lifting

 The low back is the area of the body that is most commonly injured from weight lifting.
 Low back injuries that occur can range from minor sprain and strain to a disc herniation.
-Exercises that involve the low back such as squat and deadlifts require proper technique and load to perform due to the amount of forces that goes through the back.
-Low back injury such as disc herniation can cause signification amount of pain and functional disability, which may take months to recover.
+Exercises that involve the low back such as squats and deadlifts require proper technique and load to perform due to the amount of forces that goes through the back.
+A low back injury such as disc herniation can cause signification amount of pain and functional disability, which may take months to recover.

 Knee Injuries caused by Weight Lifting

 Another part of the body that is commonly injured is the knee.
-Knee injuries can occur when exercises like lunges, squat, jumps, and knee extensions are performed incorrectly.
+Knee injuries can occur when exercises like lunges, squats, jumps, and knee extensions are performed incorrectly.
 Knee injuries that can develop include patellar tendinosis, sprain/strain, and meniscus irritation/tear.

 How can a Chiropractor or Physiotherapist Help with Weight Lifting Injuries?